telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/show-context-menu-over-shapes.md

 # Show Context Menu over Shapes

-The example below demonstrates how to show a Kendo UI ContextMenu when pressing the right button of the mouse over Kendo UI Diagram shapes.
+The following example demonstrates how to show a Kendo UI ContextMenu when pressing the right button of the mouse over the Diagram shapes.

-To achieve this behavior, follow the main steps below:
+To achieve this behavior:
 1. Initialize a [Kendo UI ContextMenu]({% slug overview_kendoui_contextmenu_widget %}) setting its target as the ID of the Diagram and filter it by a `g` element.
 2. Handle the [`open` event](/api/javascript/ui/contextmenu#events-open) of the ContextMenu.
 If the target is a connection, it is possible to cancel the event.
 If the target is a shape, it is possible to store the `dataItem` in a variable.
 3. Handle the [`select` event](/api/javascript/ui/contextmenu#events-select) of the ContextMenu where you can perform a custom action based on the context of the shape.

 ###### Example